tanmay-pro/SimpleRA/README.md

 ```

 - Displays the first PRINT_COUNT (global variable) rows of the table.
-- Less number of rows can be printed if the table has only a few rows
+- A smaller number of rows can be printed if the table has only a few rows

 Run: `PRINT B`